 6. You may be required to take a composition placement

 7. Once advised of acceptance into the program, you may

-Program fee: $4500.
+Current program fees are approximately $4600.
 Books and supplies will cost

 Note: Fees and book prices are subject to change.

 Upon acceptance, fees noted must be paid by the dates